arushijain47/Auto-GPT-Plugins/src/autogpt_plugins/astro/README.md

-# Auto-GPT Space Plugin
+# Auto-GPT Ryan Reynolds Plugin
-This plugin enables AutoGPT to see how many people are in space.
-This can help enable AutoGPT to better achieve its goals
+This plugin enables AutoGPT to answer everything in the style of Ryan Reynolds.

 ## Use cases
- - Researching how many people are in space
+ - Asking it to return some text
 ## Setup
 Setup is easy.
 Just follow the instructions in [Auto-GPT-Plugins/README.md](https://github.com/Significant-Gravitas/Auto-GPT-Plugins/blob/master/README.md)